Newest Issue

 The Democracy Seminar and Me

-Reflecting on the history of the Democracy Seminar, the author traces its evolution from a semi-clandestine transnational network during the Cold War to its present role within the European Democracy Institute and the New School.
-The essay explores how decades of dialogue, disagreement, and collaboration shaped both the Seminar’s democratic commitments and the author’s own intellectual work, reaffirming the importance of critical public thought in times of democratic crisis.
+Reflecting on the history of the Democracy Seminar, Jeffrey Goldfarb (Michael E. Gellert Professor of Sociology Emeritus at The New School for Social Research) traces its evolution from a semi-clandestine transnational network during the Cold War to its present role within the European Democracy Institute and the New School.
+The essay explores how decades of dialogue, disagreement, and collaboration shaped both the Seminar’s democratic commitments and Jeffrey Goldfarb's own intellectual work, reaffirming the importance of critical public thought in times of democratic crisis.

 Read More "The Democracy Seminar and Me"